Murder trial of O. J. Simpson: Defense case

-Theory
+Postulate

-The defense team's reasonable doubt theory was summarized as "compromised, contaminated, corrupted" in opening statements.
-They argued that the DNA evidence against Simpson was "compromised" by the mishandling of criminalists Dennis Fung and Andrea Mazzola during the collection phase of evidence gathering, and that 100% of the "real killer(s)" DNA had vanished from the evidence samples.
-The evidence was then "contaminated" in the LAPD crime lab by criminalist Collin Yamauchi, and Simpson's DNA from his reference vial was transferred to all but three exhibits.
-The remaining three exhibits were planted by the police and thus "corrupted" by police fraud.
-The defense also questioned the timeline, claiming the murders happened around 11:00 pm that night.
+The defense team's reasonable doubt angle was summarized as "contaminated, compromised, and ultimately corrupted" in opening statements.
+They argued the DNA evidence against Simpson was compromised by mishandling by Dennis Fung and Andrea Mazzola during the collection phase of evidence gathering, and that 100% of the DNA of the real killer(s) had vanished from the evidence samples.
+The defense argued that evidence was then contaminated in the LAPD crime lab by criminalist Collin Yamauchi and that Simpson's DNA from his reference vial was transferred to all but three exhibits.
+The remaining three exhibits were planted by the police and thus corrupted by police fraud.
+The defense also questioned the timeline, claiming the murders happened around 11:00 pm that night, when Simpson had an alibi.

 Timeline

-Dr. Robert Huizenga testified on July 14, 1995 that Simpson was not physically capable of carrying out the murders due to chronic arthritis and old football injuries.
-During cross-examination, the prosecution produced an exercise video that Simpson made a few weeks before the murders titled O.J.
+The physician Robert Huizenga testified in July 1995 that Simpson was not physically capable of carrying out the murders due to chronic arthritis and old football injuries.
+During cross-examination, the prosecution produced an exercise video that Simpson had made a few weeks before the murders titled O.J.
 Simpson Minimum Maintenance: Fitness for Men, which demonstrated that Simpson was anything but frail.
-Dr. Huizenga admitted afterwards that Simpson could have committed the murders if he was in "the throes of an adrenaline-rush".
+Huizenga admitted afterwards that Simpson could have committed the murders if he was in "the throes of an adrenaline-rush".

-Dr. Michael Baden, a forensic pathologist, testified that the murders happened closer to 11:00pm, which is when Simpson has an alibi and stated that Brown was still conscious, standing, and took a step after her throat was cut and that Goldman was standing and fighting his assailant for ten minutes with a lacerated jugular vein.
+Michael Baden, a forensic pathologist, testified that the murders happened closer to 11:00 pm.
+He stated that Brown was still conscious, standing, and took a step after her throat was cut and that after Goldman's jugular vein was lacerated he continued to stand and fight his assailant for ten minutes.

 After the trial, Baden admitted his claim of Goldman's long struggle was inaccurate and that testifying for Simpson was a mistake.
-Critics claimed that Baden knowingly gave false testimony in order to collect a $100,000 retainer because the week before he testified, Dr. Gerdes admitted that Goldman's blood was in Simpson's Bronco despite Goldman never having an opportunity within his lifetime to be in the Bronco.
+Critics claimed that Baden knowingly gave false testimony in order to collect a $100,000 retainer because the week before he testified, John Gerdes admitted that Goldman's blood was found in Simpson's Bronco despite Goldman never having an opportunity within his lifetime to be in the Bronco.

+Nicole's mother, Juditha, told police and investigators in a sworn statement that she was speaking with her daughter on the telephone at 11:00pm that evening.
+Those phone records were sealed.
+A vat of ice cream was still partially frozen sitting on the downstairs bannister when police searched the open-door house around 12:30am on June 13.
+The local weather was reported to be around 60 F that night, implying that by that time, the ice cream should have been near-completely thawed.